xai provider plugin for Grok models. The

 - Native xAI requests default

 tool_stream: true.
-Setagents.defaults.models["xai/<model>"].params.tool_streamtofalseto disable it. - The bundled xAI wrapper strips unsupported strict tool-schema flags and reasoning payload keys before sending native xAI requests.
+Setagents.defaults.models["xai/<model>"].params.tool_streamtofalseto disable it. - The bundled xAI wrapper strips unsupported contains-count schema bounds

-web_search,x_search, andcode_executionare exposed as OpenClaw tools.
-OpenClaw enables the specific xAI built-in it needs inside each tool request instead of attaching all native tools to every chat turn.- Grok
+include: ["reasoning.encrypted_content"]so prior encrypted reasoning can be replayed on follow-up turns. web_search,x_search, andcode_executionare exposed as OpenClaw tools.
+OpenClaw attaches only the specific xAI built-in each tool needs to that tool’s request instead of attaching every native tool to every chat turn.- Grok

 web_searchreadsplugins.entries.xai.config.webSearch.baseUrl.x_searchreadsplugins.entries.xai.config.xSearch.baseUrl, then falls back to the Grok web-search base URL. x_searchandcode_executionare owned by the bundled xAI plugin rather than hardcoded into the core model runtime.code_executionis remote xAI sandbox execution, not localexec.